MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ### Using the API Explorer to obtain byte array strings from audio or image file data
 There is an option in the API explorer to convert audio or image file data to a byte array string and copy it to the clipboard.
 This is handy if you are using the REST or JavaScript commands `SaveAudioAssetToRobot` or `SaveImageAssetToRobot`, because these APIs require you to pass in raw file data.

-1. To select a file to convert, either drag a file into the white rectangle or click **Choose a file** and browse for the file on your computer.
+1. To select a file to convert, either drag a file into the rectangular drop area or click the **Choose a file...** text and browse for the file on your computer.
 2. After you choose a file, a checkbox appears under the white rectangle.
 Click that checkbox to confirm the file to convert.
 3. Click the **Copy to Clipboard** button.
 A message pops up to confirm that your file is being copied.